Cognitive Therapy for Brain Injury: What It Is and How It Can Help with Severe TBI or Concussion

 It’s our unique combination of aerobic exercise, neuromuscular therapy, sensorimotor therapy, cognitive exercises, balance therapy, vision therapy, and occupational therapy that makes our EPIC treatment work well.

 If you or a loved one are suffering from lingering symptoms after a traumatic brain injury, you’re not alone.
 We can help.
 95% of our patients experience statistically verified restoration of brain function.
 Their symptoms improve, on average, by 75% in just one week.
-Book a free consultation with our team to learn if you are eligible for treatment.

 About Michelle Huish